lkrryba/reading-journal/READ[INGJOURNAL]ME.md

 13. 👻 **Of Ghosts and Goblins** by Lafcadio Hearn ~ Haunting tales featuring the phantoms and ghouls of Japanese folklore 🇯🇵
 14. 🛳️ **Down to the Sea in Ships** by Horatio Clare ~ First-hand account of life on two container ships as they make their epic voyages across the globe
 15. 🏪 **Convenience Store Woman** by Sayaka Murata ~ Woman finds purpose and identity in the rigid routines of her konbini job, resisting society's expectations
+16. 🌌 **Cosmicomics** by Italo Calvino ~ Playful stories narrated by an ancient being witnessing the universe's formation, from the Big Bang to evolution

 ---